Home » pub » Calculators » EMI Calculator with Amortization Schedule

 Most online calculators show you just the monthly EMI figure.
 That is like reading only the first chapter of a book.
 The amortisation schedule is the full story — and it is often a sobering one.

 Example: On a ₹30 lakh home loan at 8.5% for 20 years, your monthly EMI is ₹26,035.
-But look at the amortisation schedule for month 1 — only ₹4,285 goes toward principal.
-The remaining ₹21,250 is pure interest.
-It takes nearly 12 years before your principal repayment exceeds your interest payment in any given month.
+But in month 1 — only ₹4,285 goes toward principal, while ₹21,250 is pure interest.

 How Is EMI Calculated?
 The Formula Explained